Understanding Binge Eating Disorder

 - Eating alone out of embarrassment or shame over quantity of food eaten

-- Uses food to soothe anxiety, fear, grief, loneliness, etc.
+- Using food to soothe anxiety, fear, grief, loneliness, etc.

-- Uses food as a reward, escape, or to avoid stress
+- Using food as a reward, escape or to avoid stress

-- Uses food to distract from feelings, feared situations, stressors, or negative memories (trauma)
+- Using food to distract from feelings, fearful situations or negative memories (trauma)

-The health risks of BED are most commonly those associated with clinical obesity including:
+The health risks of binge eating disorder, most commonly associated with clinical obesity include: